hereismari/playing-games-with-tfjs/README.md

 <div style="text-align:center"><img src="demo/demo_tetris1.gif"/></div>

-**This project was developed in my free time and there's a lot of possible improvements, feel free to contribute!**
+**This project was developed during my free time and there's a lot of possible improvements, feel free to contribute!**

 ## About it